HMS Rothesay (F107): Design

 The Rothesay-class was an improved version of the anti-submarine frigate, with nine Rothesays ordered in the 1954–55 shipbuilding programme for the Royal Navy to supplement the six Whitbys.

 Rothesay was 370 ft 0 in long overall and 360 ft 0 in between perpendiculars, with a beam of 41 ft 0 in and a draught of 13 ft 6 in.
 The Rothesays were powered by the same Y-100 machinery used by the Whitby class.
 Two Babcock & Wilcox water-tube boilers fed steam at 550 psi and 850 F to two sets of geared steam turbines which drove two propeller shafts, fitted with large (12 ft diameter) slow-turning propellers.
 The machinery was rated at 30000 shp, giving a speed of 29.5 kn.
 Crew was about 212 officers and men.

 A twin 4.5-inch (113 mm) Mark 6 gun mount was fitted forward, with 350 rounds of ammunition carried.
 It was originally intended to fit a twin 40 mm L/70 Bofors anti-aircraft mount aft, but in 1957, while Rothesay was still under construction, it was decided to fit the Seacat anti-aircraft missile instead.
 Seacat was not yet ready, and Rothesay was completed with a twin Mark 5 L/60 40 mm Bofors mount aft as a temporary anti-aircraft armament.
 The design anti-submarine armament consisted of twelve 21-inch torpedo-tubes (eight fixed and two twin rotating mounts) for Mark 20E Bidder homing anti-submarine torpedoes, backed up by two Limbo anti-submarine mortars fitted aft.
 The Bidder homing torpedoes proved unsuccessful, however, being too slow to catch modern submarines, and the torpedo tubes were soon removed.

 The ship was fitted with a Type 293Q surface/air search radar on the foremast, with a Type 277 height-finding radar on a short mast forward of the foremast.
 A Mark 6M fire control system (including a Type 275 radar) for the 4.5-inch guns was mounted above the ship's bridge, while a Type 974 navigation radar was also fitted.
 The ship's sonar fit consisted of Type 174 search, Type 170 fire control sonar for Limbo and a Type 162 sonar for classifying targets on the sea floor.

 Rothesay was laid down at Yarrow's Scotstoun dockyard on 6 November 1956, was launched on 9 December 1957 by Audrey Douglas-Hamilton, wife of George Douglas-Hamilton, the First Lord of the Admiralty, and completed on 23 April 1960.
+She was the second ship of that name to serve with the Royal Navy.